fzer0x/android-control-tool-V2/README.md

 python main.py
 ```
 # # Knowing Bugs:
-- When tool starts, you get 2 incorrect error messages that the device is not recognized.
+- When tool starts, you get a incorrect error messages that the device is not recognized.
-Ignore and Press 2x OK!
-It will be fixed in next Update!
+Ignore and Press Ok!

-- Build.prop viewer maybe not work with all devices
+- Build.prop viewer maybe not work with all devices (fixed)

 ## 📦 Requirements